mit-orcd/container-mod/README.md

 $ container-mod pipe -p docker://staphb/bowtie2:2.5.4

 # 2. Load your personal module environment and the new module
+$ module load use.own
-$module load use.own$ module load bowtie2/2.5.4
+$ module load bowtie2/2.5.4

 # 3. Run the containerized command as if it were native
 $ bowtie2 --help